antiguatechlabs/antigua-tech-labs/memory-bank/progress.md

 ### UI Foundation

-- ✅ Integrated Chakra UI as the primary component library
+- ✅ Integrated Material UI as the primary component library
-- ✅ Integrated Material UI for additional components and icons
 - ✅ Set up Framer Motion for animations
 - ✅ Configured providers for theming and context
+- ✅ Implemented responsive design for various viewport sizes
+- ✅ Created custom UI components for consistent styling

 ### Content Management

 - ✅ Established JSON-based content management approach
-- ✅ Created initial content structure for the hero section
+- ✅ Created content structure for all sections
 - ✅ Implemented data loading utilities
 - ✅ Organized content files by language for multilingual support
 - ✅ Created English and Spanish versions of all content